j-w-code/Module_12_Repo/README.md

 * Of the two models it appears that the resampled dataset model renders slightly better results when attempting to find and classify the risky loans.
 * Performance of the models does depend on what we are trying to solve for.
 In this case detecting the amount of fewer risky loans when compared to the overall dataset.

-    To that end the resampled model appears to track the risky ("1") data ever so slightly better than the original dataset and we will reccomend using this model.
+    To that end the resampled model appears to track the risky ("1") data ever so slightly better than the original dataset and we will recommend using this model.